-- 1. Basis of Design: Instructor Greenhouse 2848S as manufactured by Jaderloon Company, Inc., or approved equal.

-- 2. General Requirements:

-- a.
-Size: 24 feet by 48 feet.

-- b.
-Sidewall Height: 8 feet.

-- c.
-Wall/Roof Panels: 8mm thinwall, flame-retardant polycarbonate.

-- d.
-Cover System: Black woven 55% shade cloth.
+- 1. Basis of Design: Instructor Greenhouse 2848S as manufactured by Jaderloon Company, Inc., or approved equal. - 2.
+General Requirements: - a.
+Size: 24 feet by 48 feet. - b.
+Sidewall Height: 8 feet. - c.
+Wall/Roof Panels: 8mm thinwall, flame-retardant polycarbonate. - d.
+Cover System: Black woven 55% shade cloth. - e.

-- e.
 Doors: Hinged single doors, 36" by 84", aluminum frame construction with thinwall polycarbonate panel.
 Doors shall be prepped to have panic hardware from interior per Wake County Fire Marshal.

-- 3. Cooling and Ventilation:
+3. Cooling and Ventilation:

 - a.
 One (1) two-speed exhaust fan.

-- b.
+The fan does not need to be controlled or monitored by the BAS. - b.
 One (1) single speed exhaust fan.

-- c.
-One (1) 2' by 18' rack and pinion Vent; thermostat and manual operation.

-- d.
-One (1) 2' by 18' evaporative cooler.

-- e.
-One (1) motorized gable shutter.

-- 4. Controls: One (1) Wadsworth STEP 50A mini-step controller.

-- 5. Water Requirements: Water supply to the greenhouse will be designed for a maximum usage of 25 gallons per minute.
+The fan does not need to be controlled or monitored by the BAS. - c.
+One (1) 2' by 18' rack and pinion Vent; thermostat and manual operation. - d.
+One (1) 2' by 18' evaporative cooler. - e.
+One (1) motorized gable shutter. - 4.
+Controls: One (1) Wadsworth STEP 50A mini-step controller. - 5.
+Water Requirements: Water supply to the greenhouse will be designed for a maximum usage of 25 gallons per minute.

-- 6. Accessories:
+6. Accessories:

 - a.
-Ten (10) 6 ft. by 10ft. free-standing benches.

-- b.
-Irrigation system, including 8 zone time clock.

-- c.
-Propagation bed.

-- d.
-Hanging basket rails.
+Ten (10) 6 ft. by 10ft. free-standing benches. - b.
+Irrigation system, including 8 zone time clock. - c.
+Propagation bed. - d.
+Hanging basket rails. - e.

-- e.
 Electrical Power Panel: Size complying with NEC requirements for all equipment indicated herein, including but not limited to lights, heaters, fans, shutters, vents, etc.

-- 1. Erection shall be performed after all concrete work in the vicinity has been completed and cleaned. - 2.
-Greenhouse installer shall provide and install electrical power panel for single-point connection from owner's electrical system. - 3.
-Furnish and install all electrical wiring from the panel to each piece of equipment listed herein; including all wiring terminations.
+- Erection shall be performed after all concrete work in the vicinity has been completed and cleaned. - 2.
+Greenhouse installer shall provide and install electrical power panel for single-point connection from owner's electrical system. - Furnish and install all electrical wiring from the panel to each piece of equipment listed herein; including all wiring terminations.
 The building electrical subcontractor will supply power to the electrical panel.